Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

 It is very difficult to build self-belief if you are living consistently in a disempowered emotional state.

 For many years I lived in a state of anxiety and depression.
 I remember how difficult it was for me to make any meaningful progress.
-Every time I made a decision to take some form of positive action, my anxiety and depression would shoot me down.
+Every time I decided to take some form of positive action, my anxiety and depression would shoot me down.

 Visualisation has gained a huge amount of popularity in recent times mainly because of studies that show that the brain cannot distinguish between a real and a vividly imagined event.